This article has been fact checked by a Board Certified Pediatric Nurse Practitioner. Sources of information for the article are listed at the bottom.

 Mobility Aids

-Mobility Aids greatly assist children from falling, especially those who have trouble walking independently.
+Mobility Aids reduce the risk of falling, especially for children with trouble walking independently.
 Mobility aids can range from anything to a walker, crutches, leg braces, and canes.

 Orthotic devices that can help children with walking and reduce the chances of falling include: